 Larkins laughed incredulously.
 “This is a joke, right?”

 Larkins glared at him.
-“You’d better not be fucking around with me, Derek.
+“You’d better not be fucking around with me, Cory.
 What the hell is going on?”

 Her brother began to get defensive.
 “Don’t you get it, Skye?
 This is the last straw for them, and for Sherri and me.”